Microcastle

-Microcastle is the third album by Deerhunter.
+Microcastle is the third studio album by Deerhunter.
 After the album had been leaked on the internet, it became available on iTunes on August 19, 2008, while physical copies were released on October 27, 2008.
 In the U.S. the album was released on Kranky and on 4AD in Europe.
 The album was recorded over the course of one week in April 2008 by Nicolas Vernhes at Rare Book Room Studios in Brooklyn, NY.
 In the U.S., the album has managed to sell over 50,000 units.

 Unlike Cryptograms, the band decided to forgo heavy utilization of effects pedals.
 Throughout the recording of the record, only a number of drum tracks and the vocals on "Agoraphobia" were treated.
 Of the musical direction of the new material, Bradford Cox has said "I'm more interested in the micro-structure.
 I want things to be a lot shorter, I don't want there to be as much long-windedness to it."
 The band premiered the album live at Brooklyn's Market Hotel on April 11, 2008.
 A bonus disc, Weird Era Cont., was released concurrently with the album.

 "Saved By Old Times" features an appearance by Cole Alexander of the Black Lips.
 His appearance was recorded over an iChat session.